christopherbengtsson/vchat-p2p-mono/apps/web/src/features/game/game-engine/docs/README.md

 4. **Implementing a New Game**:

-   - Create a game-specific service (like PitchPlaneService)
+   - Create a game-specific service (like PutinsPuppetService)
-   - Create a game-specific hook (like usePitchPlaneGame) that configures useGameEngine
+   - Create a game-specific hook (like usePutinsPuppet) that configures useGameEngine
    - Implement game-specific UI components
    - The core game engine handles state management and communication